adhering/midl-website/pages/call-for-2021.md

 title: Call for MIDL 2021
 ---

-We invite interested researchers to bif for organizing the MIDL 2021 conference.
+We invite interested researchers to bid for organizing the MIDL 2021 conference.
 If we receive multiple interesting bids, we may also already decide on MIDL 2022.

 ## Timeline